-Mayor Garcetti released the city’s first-ever Sustainable City pLAn in 2015, and Los Angeles is delivering on its bold targets: surpassing goals for cutting water use and installing publicly-accessible electric vehicle chargers ahead of schedule; passing the most comprehensive building energy efficiency ordinance in America; and boldly leading the nation in renewable energy and moving to zero emissions transportation — boldly and equitably — with innovative initiatives like electric car-sharing in disadvantaged communities.
+Mayor Garcetti launched Los Angeles’ Green New Deal (2019) — an ambitious update to the city’s first-ever Sustainable City pLAn (2015), and Los Angeles is delivering on its bold targets: surpassing goals for cutting water use and installing publicly-accessible electric vehicle chargers ahead of schedule; passing the most comprehensive building energy efficiency ordinance in America; leading the nation in renewable energy and moving to zero emissions transportation — boldly and equitably — with innovative initiatives like electric car-sharing in disadvantaged communities.

 GLOBAL LEADERSHIP.
 Mayor Garcetti has formed coalitions with mayors across America and the world to devise ambitious goals and undertake bold action to fight climate change.